 We’ve talked about the right hand side part of the domain name, the TLD – but what about the left side?
 That’d be the name itself, arguably the most important part.

-Let’s dive into these naming strategies!
+Let’s dive deeper into these strategies.

 Dictionary words